-Prior to joining the Office of the Inspector General, Mr. Gookin served various roles with the Defense Logistics Agency (DLA) Office of Inspector General from 2005 to 2013, starting as a supervisory special agent and ending as the Acting Assistant Deputy Inspector General for Investigations.
+Prior to joining the Office of the Inspector General, Mr. Gookin served in various roles with the Defense Logistics Agency (DLA) Office of Inspector General from 2005 to 2013, starting as a supervisory special agent and ending as the Acting Assistant Deputy Inspector General for Investigations.

 Mr. Gookin began Federal service in 1984 when he enlisted in the U.S. Marine Corps (USMC) as a military policeman.
 He was a commissioned police officer in the states of Arizona and Hawaii and became an accredited criminal investigator in 1989.
-He left active duty in 1998 and served as a civilian supervisory criminal investigator with the Naval Criminal Investigative Service.
+He left active duty in 1998 and served as a Marine Corps civilian supervisory criminal investigator with the Naval Criminal Investigative Service.